Over 1.5 billion globally asked to stay home to escape virus

 “The U.S. is completely wasting the precious time that China has won for the world,” said Geng Shuang, the Chinese Foreign Ministry spokesman.

-Dr. Anthony Fauci, the U.S government’s top infectious-disease expert, promised that medical supplies are about to start pouring in and will be “clearly directed to those hot spots that need it most.”
+Dr. Anthony Fauci, the U.S. government’s top infectious-disease expert, promised that medical supplies are about to start pouring in and will be “clearly directed to those hot spots that need it most.”

 Meanwhile, efforts for a quick economic relief package from Congress faltered.
-The U.S. Senate voted against advancing the nearly $2 trillion plan.
+The U.S. Senate voted against advancing the nearly $2 trillion plan that would prop up businesses and send relief checks to American households.
 Democrats argued it was tilted toward corporations rather than workers and health care providers.
 Another vote was expected Monday.

 The delay shook investors, as has the accumulation of canceled events large and small, the soaring numbers of unemployed and a widespread pullback in spending.

-Worldwide, nearly 350,000 people have been infected and 15,000 have died from the virus.
+Worldwide, more than 350,000 people have been infected and 15,000 have died from the virus.
 As cases in China ebbed, the dangers to Europe and the U.S. have grown exponentially, although Germany on Monday cautiously reported some flattening of its infection curve.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever or coughing.
 But for some older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 Over 100,000 people have recovered, mostly in China.